HDierend/Data-Quality-Metrics/docs/source/image_quality/BRISQUE.rst

 ******************
 Images from a traffic surveillance camera in Germany is used to show the BRISQUE results.

-Reference Image
+Standard image with BRISQUE score 48.74

 .. image:: examples/Reference_Image.png
   :width: 640

-Dark image with BRISQUE score
+Dark image with BRISQUE score 48.17

 .. image:: examples/Image_Dark.png
   :width: 640

-Dark image with BRISQUE score
+Dark image with BRISQUE score 51.60

 .. image:: examples/Image_Sunshine.png
   :width: 640